-Here our three pictures of our mini doodles at the vet’s office for their exams.
+Here are three pictures of our mini doodles at the vet’s office for their exams.
 These photos were taken during a kindergarten field trip day!
-Each puppy is professional examined by a veterinarian.
+Each puppy is professionally examined by a veterinarian.
 A letter from the vet will be included in the puppy’s health records.

 What more can you tell me about their traits?
 They have superior intelligence which makes them easy to train, and they are not usually considered barkers.
 They are very loyal dogs who have an intuitive-sensitive nature.
 Miniature Goldendoodles are athletic dogs who love to run, play, and love water sports.
 They have an easy going personality and playfulness and fit into just about any family environment.
 They are known to be quick learners and being “model” students in their puppy/dog classes.
 Miniature Goldendoodles love to please.